Examples

 Add to the generated deck the removed include files in the grid section related to the region operations (e.g., ../include/grid/drogon.multregt for this case).

-Now, we also show a 2 times coarsened model in all directions (referring to the previous comment about divide and conquer, for the Drogon model it seems still ok to do a 2 times coarsening in one go):
+Now, we also show a two times coarsened model in all directions (referring to the previous comment about divide and conquer, for the Drogon model it seems still ok to do a two times coarsening in one go):

 Here, we use the -w flag to give a specific name to the generated coarsened deck, as well as using a higher value of -j to avoid generated connections across the faults.